 1944 - 45: German POW's located to camp for incarceration

-1950's State of Georgia Detention Center - including singer James Brown was an inmate at the facility as a juvenile
+1950's State of Georgia Detention Center - singer James Brown was an inmate at the facility as a juvenile

 1969: Camp Toccoa property purchased by the Stephens County Development Authority (SCDA)